Automattic/jetpack/readme.txt

 **Bug fixes**

+* Latest Instagram Posts block: stop showing cached galleries after the Instagram connection has been deleted.
 * OpenTable block: ensure additional CSS classes are populated correctly.
 * Tiled Gallery block: do not load the block when your site is not connected to WordPress.com.